Yani Xander

-Yani Aleksandrov (born 16 January 1997) also known as Yani Xander is a Bulgarian actor.
-He is best known for his role as Humphrey Bone's Body in the BBC sitcom Ghosts.
+Yani Aleksandrov (born 16 January 1997), also known as Yani Xander, is a Bulgarian actor.
+He played the role of Humphrey Bone's Body in the BBC sitcom Ghosts.

 Early life

-Yani Aleksandrov was born in Burgas, Bulgaria, on 16 January 1997 to parents Radostinka and Minyo Aleksandrov.
+Yani Aleksandrov was born in Burgas, Bulgaria.
 In 2016, Xander moved to London to pursue a career in acting.
 He had his training at Anthony Meindl's Actors Workshop (AMAW) in London.

 Career

 In 2017, Xander played a lead role in the short film Different League.
 He also featured in Amazon Prime's spy thriller series Alex Rider (2020–present) as Stepan Serenkov, son of the Russian oligarch.

 From 2019–2023, Xander played Humphrey Bone's Body in Ghosts, a BBC sitcom about a young couple who inherit a haunted estate.

-In 2024, Yani Xander founded his own agency called YoYo People.

-Yani Xander is rumoured to be joining the Ghosts cast for a movie reunion.